WaheedAhmad-DS/King-County-Washington-House-Sales-Prediction-Model/README.md

 * Price increase with increase in Grade and Condition.

-* Price prediction model was developed with more than 75 % accuracy, and the model can be deployed dependig upon the interests.
+* Price prediction model was developed with more than 75 % accuracy, and the model can be deployed depending upon the interests.

 [(Back to top)](#table-of-contents)
 ***